 Nowadays, we sometimes allow the old songs and stories of this place to be told, though we often try to orchestrate them.
 We want everyone to know how open and accepting we are.
 We are sure it would be much better for Indigenous people to settle their differences our way, under the power of the Crown and through our justice system, though it tips most often in our favour.

-But still, we repeat broken stories of how we triumphed; how it was all for the best, while we stand on the ground of other nations.
+And so we repeat broken stories of how we triumphed, how it was all for the best, while we stand on the ground of other nations.
 We think, how ridiculous: Indians having countries.
 The Indians who could have ruled countries are long dead and gone.
 There are no real Indians anymore.

-We think this place could never seep in and grow through us, green and alive.
-It could never be so vast.
-Starlight doesn’t sing in valleys and light up the highest leaves or turn deep green pine needles to shades of blue.
-If we dream in our beds of open rooms where a starry sky appears each night, then it is only dreaming.
-If we wake from sleep and sit by the window to smell wet earth and the perfume of summer flowers.
-If we hear someone else singing in a soft voice from their yard.
-If we see the golden square of another window lighting up.
-Hear the coyote breathing as he searches through our garbage.
-We are not the only ones awake.
-If we could know these things.
-If we wake from dreaming; if we could know what would be.
+We might still dream in our beds of open rooms where a starry sky appears each night, but it is only dreaming.
+We may, in our dreams, sit by a window to smell wet earth and the perfume of summer flowers.
+We might hear someone else who is outside in the night, singing in a soft voice from their yard.
+See the golden square of their window, lit up.
+Hear the sound of coyote breathing as he searches through our garbage.
+We may suspect that we are not the only ones.
+If only we could remember these things, if only we could still know them when we wake from dreaming.